 Learn Your State Rules, Find Polling Places/Early Voting Locations

-Below you will find links to other organizations that provide detailed and accessible information for voter registration, early in-person voting, vote-by-mail, and absentee ballots regulations in your state.
+Below you will find links to organizations that provide detailed and accessible information for voter registration, early in-person voting, vote-by-mail, and absentee ballots regulations in your state.

-The ya es hora ¡Ve y Vota!
-Campaign is the nonpartisan voter engagement segment of the ya es hora civic participation campaign to incorporate Latinos as full participants in the American political process.
+ya es hora ¡Ve y Vota! is the nonpartisan voter engagement segment of the ya es hora civic participation campaign to incorporate Latinos as full participants in the American political process.
 It provides useful information for all voters, and especially useful information on out rights as voters, state-by-state information for student voters, and break down on Spanish language assistance at polling places by state.

 The 2014 National Voting Hotlines will be live on Monday, November 3 and Tuesday, November 4 to help people vote.
 Voters can also report problems and get legal assistance voting.
 For English, call 1-866-OUR-VOTE (687-8683) and for Spanish, call 1-888-VE-Y-VOTA (839-8682).

 NETWORK has created one-sheet resources comparing Senate candidates' stances on our issues for Colorado, Georgia, Iowa, Illinois, Kentucky, Louisiana, Michigan, Minnesota, North Carolina, South Carolina full term candidates, South Carolina candidates for Jim DeMint's vacated seat, and West Virginia